Juliette Gordon Low: Legacy

-In 1948, a postage stamp honoring Gordon Low, Scott catalogue number 974, was issued by the United States.
+In 1948, a postage stamp (Scott catalogue number 974) honoring Low was issued by the United States Postal Service.
 Over 63 million were printed, making it a common issue.
 At the time, the Post Office had a policy of not honoring civic organizations.
 It took a joint resolution of Congress, with the approval of President Harry S. Truman, to produce the stamp for her.
 (The National Postal Museum suggests that it may have helped that Bess Truman was honorary president of the Girl Scouts.)

-Gordon Low's home in Savannah is visited by Girl Scouts from all over the world.
+Low's home in Savannah is visited by Girl Scouts from all over the world.
 In 1965, her birthplace was listed as a National Historic Landmark.